mattermost/mattermost-developer-documentation/site/content/blog/2019-11-04-unit-testing-mmctl-commands.md

 # Asserting the Command's Behavior

-After mocking the server interactions, all that is left to do is running the command and checking the outputs.
-There are two things that we can use to check that the command behaved as we expected: the command's return value, and whatever was printed during its execution.
+After mocking the server interactions, all that's left to do is run the command and check the outputs.
+There are two things that we can use to check that the command behaved as we expected: the command's return value and whatever was printed during its execution.

 To perform this assertions we can use the suite itself for [assertions](https://godoc.org/github.com/stretchr/testify/assert) or `s.Require()` for [requires](https://godoc.org/github.com/stretchr/testify/require).
 Both implement the same helpers to check that our values meet our expectations, the difference is that a failed check with `require` will mark the test as failed and will stop it right after, and a failed check with `assert` will mark the test as failed too, but it will continue running it.